 Perhaps I'm a little biased, but my go-to candy recipes are in the Vegan Candyland zine.
-It's filled with sugar, chocolate, oil, and flavors mixed and cooked in different ways to result in a variety of recipes like Kit Kats, Fudge, Tootsie Rolls, Peanut Butter Cups, Butterfinger Bars, and caramel-based goodies.
-This year I modified the Fudge recipe to be PS Fudge, and I made a batch of Tootsie Rolls.
+It's filled with sugar, chocolate, oil, and flavors mixed, then cooked in different ways to result in a variety of recipes like Kit Kats, Fudge, Tootsie Rolls, Peanut Butter Cups, Butterfinger Bars, and caramel-based goodies.
+This year I modified the Fudge recipe to be Pumpkin Spice Fudge, and I made a batch of Tootsie Rolls.

 The Pumpkin Spice Fudge recipe isn't available in the zine of course, so I'm posting it here.
 While the recipe itself isn't overtly difficult, it does take some finesse and making sure the fudge mixture reaches soft ball stage, which you can do with a candy thermometer OR a bowl of cold water.
 One is more precise, but both methods will do the trick (...or treat).

 Pumpkin Spice Fudge

 This vegan pumpkin spice fudge is made with a chocolate base and flavored with a pumpkin spice blend.